mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 Use whatever plain text markup you like: Markdown, reStructuredText, AsciiDoc, DocBook or LaTeX.
 Check only, if the format meets the following criteria:

-* Must be readable using plain text editor.
+* Must be readable using a plain text editor.
 How to make a code review for non-readable formats?
 * Must be portable without worrying about compatibility.
 It's likely that you will change the publication platform several times during documentation life.
 * Must separate the content and its formatting.
-Writer should focus on content and semantic not on look and feel.
+Writers should focus on content and semantics not on look and feel.
 * Should be easy to learn, and forgive syntax mistakes.
 * Should be widely supported by developers tools.